Affine noncommutative geometry: 9d. Axiom check

 Finally, at $a=b$ we have:

 Our second claim now is that, due to $G\subset H_N^{[\infty]}$, we can drop the assumptions $j\neq i,k$ and $b\neq a,c$ in the original relations $[u_{ia},u_{jb},u_{kc}]=0$.
 Indeed, at $j=i$ we have:

 The proof at $j=k$ and at $b=a$, $b=c$ being similar, this finishes the proof of our claim.
 We conclude that the half-commutation relations $[u_{ia},u_{jb},u_{kc}]=0$ hold without any assumption on the indices, and so we obtain $G\subset H_N^*$, as claimed.
-As for the proof in the complex case, this is similar.
-See \cite{ba3}. \end{proof}
+As for the proof in the complex case, this is similar, and we refer here to \cite{ba3} and related papers. \end{proof}

 By intersecting now with $K_N^+$, as required by our $(S,T,U,K)$ axioms, we obtain:

 \begin{theorem} The quantum reflection groups of the basic tori are

 with all the arrows being inclusions. \end{theorem}